Visas employment based migration lawyer in houston, texas

-If you want to become an immigrant based on the fact that you have a permanent employment opportunity in the United States, or if you are an employer that wants to sponsor someone for lawful permanent residency based on permanent employment in the United States, you must go through a multi-step process.
+If you want to become an immigrant based on the fact that you have a stable employment opportunity in America, or if you are an employer that wants to sponsor someone for lawful residency based on perdurable employment in the US, you must go through a multi-step process.

-- First, foreign nationals and employers must determine if the foreign national is eligible for lawful permanent residency under one of USCIS’ paths to lawful permanent residency.
+- First, foreign nationals and employers must determine if the foreign national is eligible for lawful perennial residency under one of USCIS’ paths to lawful residency.

 - Second, most employment categories require that the U.S. employer complete a labor certification request (Form ETA 750) for the applicant and submit it to the Department of Labor’s Employment and Training Administration.
 The Department of Labor must either grant or deny the certification request.

-- Third, USCIS must approve an immigrant visa petition, Form I-140, Petition for Alien Worker, for the person wishing to immigrate to the United States.
-The employer wishing to bring the applicant to the United States to work permanently files this petition.
+- Third, USCIS must approve an immigrant indictment petition, Form I-140, Petition for Alien Worker, for the person wishing to immigrate to the U.S. The employer wishing to bring the applicant to the States to work constantly files this petition.
 However, if a Department of Labor certification is needed the application can only be filed after the certification is granted.
-The employer acts as the sponsor (or petitioner) for the applicant (or beneficiary) who wants to live and work on a permanent basis in the United States.
+The employer acts as the sponsor (or petitioner) for the applicant (or beneficiary) who wants to live and work on a set basis in Houston.

-- Fourth, the State Department must give the applicant an immigrant visa number, even if the applicant is already in the United States.
-When the applicant receives an immigrant visa number, it means that an immigrant visa has been assigned to the applicant.
-You can check the status of a visa number in the Department of State’s Visa Bulletin.
+- Fourth, the State Department must give the applicant an immigrant number, even if the applicant is already in the U.S.A.
+When the applicant receives all the required data, it means that an immigrant has been assigned to the applicant.
+You can check the status of your number in the Department of State’s Bulletin.

-- Fifth, if the applicant is already in the United States, he or she must apply to adjust to permanent resident status after a visa number becomes available.
-If the applicant is outside the United States when an immigrant visa number becomes available, he or she will be notified and must complete the process at his or her local U.S. consulate office.
+- Fifth, if the applicant is already in the United States, he or she must apply to adjust to constant resident status after an ID number becomes available.
+If the applicant is outside, when an immigrant number becomes available, he or she will be notified and must complete the process at his or her local U.S. consulate office.

-There are four categories for granting permanent residence to foreign nationals based upon employment:
+There are four categories for granting permanent residence to external nationals based upon employment:

 EB-1 Priority workers

-- Foreign nationals of extraordinary ability in the sciences, arts, education, business or athletics
+- Nationals of extraordinary ability in the sciences, arts, education, business or athletics

-- Foreign national that are outstanding professors or researchers
+- National that are outstanding professors or researchers

-- Foreign nationals that are managers and executives subject to international transfer to the United States
+- Nationals that are managers and executives subject to international transfer to the United States

 EB-2 Professionals with advanced degrees or persons with exceptional ability

-- Foreign nationals of exceptional ability in the sciences, arts or business
+- Nationals of exceptional ability in the sciences, arts or business

 - Qualified alien physicians who will practice medicine in an area of the U.S. which is underserved.
 Read more about this particular program.

-- Foreign national professionals with bachelor’s degrees (not qualifying for a higher preference category)
+- National professionals with bachelor’s degrees (not qualifying for a higher preference category)

-- Foreign national skilled workers (minimum two years training and experience)
+- National skilled people (minimum two years training and experience)

 EB-4 Special Immigrants